U.S. House leaders determined to pass $2.2 trillion coronavirus bill

 “This will be probably the largest bill anybody in Congress has ever voted for,” he told reporters.
 McCarthy predicted the measure would pass on Friday morning.

-The massive coronavirus relief bill follows two others that became law this month.
+The $2.2 trillion bill follows two others that became law this month.
 The money at stake amounts to nearly half of the total $4.7 trillion the federal government spends annually.

-Pelosi said House leaders were planning to fast-track the rescue plan by passing it via a voice vote on Friday.
-She had said that if there were calls for a roll-call vote, lawmakers might be able to vote by proxy, as not all would be able to be in Washington.
+Pelosi said House leaders planned to fast-track the rescue plan by passing it via a voice vote on Friday.

-The Capitol has laid out special procedures because of the coronavirus - including barring members from sitting beside one another - to minimize the threat of infection, both to members and staff.

 There could be opposition.
 Republican Representative Thomas Massie said he opposed the bill, and was uncomfortable with the idea of allowing it to pass on a voice vote, rather than recording how each House member voted.